Category Archives: Alfred Hitchcock

 How exquisite does Kim Novak look in the film??

-Originally critically panned upon its release it is now considered one of the greatest films.
-Influential to other films with its unique camera angles and slow, methodical pacing.
+Initially critically panned upon its release, it is now considered one of the greatest films.
+Its unique camera angles and slow, methodical pacing have influenced other films.

 The film is not always an easy watch as it is complex, to be fair, but like a fine wine, it gets better and better.